Books

 But when Kelsey has a freak accident, Polly is suddenly thrown into the top spot as PlanMaster on the Groove-it-Up Committee.
 She isn’t prepared for her new status–and neither is anyone else.
 Backstabbing frenemies, diva-interference from Kelsey, and a crush who knows more about Polly than he lets on all threaten to derail Polly’s plans.
 In the midst of the chaos, Polly finds an unlikely ally as she finally has a chance to prove to everyone-and herself–that she’s more than just “Plastic Polly.”
 Read a positive review of Plastic Polly in Kirkus.

-HOW TO BUY JENNY’S BOOKS: You can find Jenny’s books in bookstores as well as online at places like Barnes & Noble and Amazon.
-Seeing Cinderella is also being sold through the Scholastic Book Club.
+HOW TO BUY JENNY’S BOOKS: You can find Jenny’s books in bookstores as well as online at the following places: